Unforgettable 1-Week Self-Drive Tour of West and South Iceland with the Golden Circle

 • More

-You could stop at the Blue Lagoon geothermal spa on your way to Iceland's capital city.
-This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
+If you decide to stop at the Blue Lagoon, the blue mineral-rich waters are the perfect way to relax.
+This world-renowned spa is an Icelandic favorite known for its healing waters and luxurious treatments.

-You can walk around the city center to look at Harpa Concert Hall, the famous architecture of Hallgrimskirkja church, and the funky boutiques and galleries of the old harbor district and Laugavegur shopping street.
-Harpa and Hallgrimskirkja are two of the most exciting cultural landmarks in the city.
+Once in Reykjavik, let the city's charm take over.
+Walk around the city center to look at Harpa Concert Hall, the famous architecture of Hallgrimskirkja Church, and the funky boutiques and galleries of the old harbor district and Laugavegur shopping street.

 Read more